 Grading System: Letter Grades (3 Credits)

-Models of household behaviors; intra-household relationships and decision-making; fertility decisions; the marriage market; impacts of family structure; gender roles and gender division of labor; interplay of individual choices and societal norms in shaping family-related economic outcomes.
+Models of household behavior; intra-household relationships and decision-making: decisions in having offspring, selecting a spouse and marrying; impact of family structure; gender roles and gender division of labor; interplay of individual decision and societal norms in shaping family-related economic outcomes.

 Grading System: Letter Grades (3 Credits)